When HR becomes too challenging for a small business to handle on their own

 6) Add HR Technology

 In today’s Digital Age, technology is included in almost every aspect of daily life, and that includes work.
-In year’s past, HR technology was associated with mainly larger employers.
+Not too long ago, HR technology was associated with mainly larger employers.

-Many PEOs offer their clients access to HR technology that helps business owners, managers, and employees handle many day-to-day HR activities.
+Many PEOs offer their clients access to HR technology helping business owners, managers, and employees handle many day-to-day HR activities.
 These include:

 - PTO requests